-The sufficient ties test determines whether a person is considered to be UK resident by analysing the number of days spent in the UK and the number of connecting factors he or she has with the UK, which are set out in statute.
-Examples of connecting factors are the availability of accommodation, where his or her family live and substantive time working in the UK.
-The greater number of connecting factors an individual has to the UK, the fewer days he or she has to spend in the UK before being treated as a UK resident.
+Where it applies, the sufficient ties test takes into account the number of days spent in the UK and the number of connecting factors the individual has with the UK.
+Examples of connecting factors are available UK accommodation, UK resident family members, and substantive time working in the UK.
+The greater number of connecting factors an individual has to the UK, the fewer days he or she can spend in the UK without being a UK resident.